labanskoller/hackeriet_blog/_posts/2017-01-28-CTF-dont-try-RSA-at-home.md

 #### Writeup
 Our friends over at xil.se have written some challenges for a ctf named smash the stack at https://ctf.anti-network.org/

-The challenge RSA is for everyone required you to send and retrieve messages with RSA.
-Fortunate it is really easy to implement RSA yourself in java (don't do this at home kids).
+The challenge "RSA is for everyone" required you to send and retrieve messages with RSA.
+Fortunately it is really easy to implement RSA yourself in java (don't try this at home kids).

-The class for getting the RSA primitives looks like this (some code shamelessly stolen from stack overflow, like all real programmers do):
+The class for getting the RSA primitives looks like this (some code shamelessly stolen from Stack Overflow, like all real programmers do):

 ```java
 public class RSA {